microsoft/cordova-plugin-code-push/CONTRIBUTING.md

 To run Android tests, make sure you have ```sdk\tools``` and  ```sdk\platform-tools``` in your PATH.

-If you would like the tests to start the emulators for you, configure an Android emulator using the AVD and name it "emulator".
+If you would like the tests to start the emulators for you, configure an Android emulator using the AVD and name it ```emulator```.
 If you have the latest version of XCode installed, you should not have to configure anything.

 ### Compile